COVID-19

 “A positive result indicates a COVID-19 infection,” Dr. Vargas said.
 “A negative result needs to be confirmed with another antigen test, regardless of whether you are symptomatic or asymptomatic.
 Repeat the test within 48 hours to ensure the result is correct.”

-Currently there are 35 FDA-authorized at-home COVID-19 tests available for purchase.
+Currently there are dozens of FDA-authorized at-home COVID-19 tests available for purchase.
 Most pharmacies and drug stores carry them over-the-counter at costs ranging from $8-30.

 How expiration dates are determined